JohnGoldsmith/dotnetrdf-wiki/UserGuide-Updating-With-SPARQL.md

 }
 ```

 The above example creates a SPARQL Update containing two commands (a COPY then a DELETE) which is sent to a Remote Endpoint.
-Invoking the //Update(String update)// method may throw an error if the remote endpoint refuses to process your update request for whatever reason (lack of permissions, malformed update etc).
+Invoking the `Update(String update)` method may throw an error if the remote endpoint refuses to process your update request for whatever reason (lack of permissions, malformed update etc).

 ----